Home & Renting

 Solar Panel Savings Calculator

-Enter your planned system size, your location's average peak sun hours, and the installed cost, and this calculator estimates how much electricity the array produces each year, what that offsets on your bill, and how long the system takes to pay for itself after the 30% federal tax credit.
+Enter your planned system size, your location's average peak sun hours, the installed cost, and any credit that actually applies to your installation date and jurisdiction.
+The calculator estimates yearly production, bill savings, and simple payback.
 It is a first-pass screening estimate, not a substitute for a site-specific quote.

 System & site